jchandler/JEST/README.md

 2019-02-16 23:13 - Sightings API calls are coming along.
 GET works for one or all sightings.
 POST works to create a new sighting.
 PUT works to update an existing sighting.
 And DELETE works to get rid of one.
 No validation yet, but the basics are there.

+2019-02-16 23:58 - Time to go to sleep.
+Got some good work done on tags, but will need to pick it up in the morning.
+At about 3 hours.